 A family owned and operated business for three generations, Mancini’s Italia Bakery, is committed to freshness and quality in everything they make and offer in their store.
 Located in Windsor’s Via Italia neighborhood, Mancini’s offers breads, cookies, pastries, and cakes made from scratch using their own family recipes each day.
 They never sell their baked goods the day after they are made.
 Beyond their own creations, the bakery offers food products from other area producers making it a nice spot to shop local.

 Armando’s Pizza Bar

-Did you know Windsor has its own style pizza?
-It does and it’s famous for it’s deliciousness.
+Did you know Windsor has its own style of pizza?
+It does and it’s famous for its deliciousness.
 The uniqueness of this pizza comes from its toppings including the ‘Windsor shred.’
 The shredded style of pepperoni means every bite is filled with pepperoni flavour.
 One of the pioneers of the Windsor-style pizza is Armando’s Pizza Bar.
 Featuring 10 locations across Windsor-Essex, Armando’s uses five different types of dough and as many locally sourced ingredients as possible to help vault it to become leaders in the Windsor’s pizza scene.

 Covent Garden Market & Olive R Twists